 Providers and provider groups are first assessed by applying the standard CCD pathway to determine inclusion.
-If the providers and provider groups are unable to achieve designation through the standard CCD pathway, but they are affiliated with a CCC group, then a CCC pathway inclusion criteria may be applied next to determine if they can be designated.
+If the provider is unable to achieve designation through the standard CCD pathway, but they are affiliated with a CCC group, then a CCC pathway inclusion criteria may be applied next to determine if they can be designated.

-To be considered for Cigna Care Designation, CCC providers must be MDs and/or DOs in one of three primary care specialties or one of 18 non-primary care specialties (see the Assessed specialty types table on page four) with attributed Cigna customers in their patient panels.
+To be considered for CCD, CCC providers must be in one of three primary care specialties or one of 18 non-primary care specialties (see the Assessed specialty types table on page four) with attributed Cigna customers in their patient panels.